Brookluo/summer2023-YL/yluo/daily_logs.md

   - Have to understand what mapping between RGB and IR the model learned.
   - To compare what is learned, start another model to compare RGB+Greyscale images.
   - The greyscale image is composed from RGB only.
 - Started the RGB + Greyscale model training and well perform evaluation later.
+The mode is `compare_rgb16_rgb8_bs128_ep150`

 ### 06/29 Thu